 - Treat it like it’s Day 1: Run through the 10 days as if you had received your starter from another person.
 The instructions are here, or

 - Treat it like it’s Day 6: Add one cup sugar, one cup milk and one cup flour.
 Squish for the next four days and then follow the directions for Day 10 (result: patience is a virtue, but you’re back on an AFB cycle of feeding, care, dividing, baking.
 You’ll also have leftover starter to share or freeze), or

-- Treat it like it’s Day 10: Bake once the starter is thawed, about three to six hours (result: immediate gratification, but no starter left), or
+- Treat it like it’s Day 10: Once the starter is thawed, about three to six hours, you can bake with that one cup of starter (result: immediate gratification, but no starter left), or